RivenSkaye/ZweiBot/README.md

 Zwei can build a database of music for streaming, so long as files are provided that she can access normally.
-This means direct access links to files, links to files hosted on services like fiery or pomf, or perhaps even local files.
+This means direct access links to files, links to files hosted on services like fiery or pomf, or even system local files.
 So long as `ffmpeg` can read and transcode it for use with Discord, Zwei will be happy to stream it into any voice channel she can access.

+_No guarantees will be made regarding the audio quality when transcoding._